Psoriatic Arthritis

 What are the symptoms of psoriatic arthritis?

 The psoriasis symptoms may start before or after the arthritis.
-Psoriasis causes red, scaly rashes and thick, pitted fingernails.
+Psoriasis causes red, scaly rashes, often on the scalp, elbows, or knees, and thick, pitted fingernails.
 Up to 3 in 10 people with psoriasis may develop psoriatic arthritis.
 Symptoms of psoriatic arthritis may include:

 How is psoriatic arthritis diagnosed?